-Written collaboratively by Emmanuel Byamukama, Associate Professor and SDSU Extension Plant Pathologist, Ruth Beck, former SDSU Extension Agronomy Field Specialist.
+Written collaboratively by Emmanuel Byamukama, former SDSU Extension Plant Pathologist, and Ruth Beck, former SDSU Extension Agronomy Field Specialist.

 Much of the winter wheat in South Dakota has come through the winter in good condition.
 A cool fall coupled with some cool nights in late April have slowed spring growth, however, recent rains and warmer temperatures have changed that.
 Although the majority of winter wheat in the state is rated good to excellent in the recent USDA-NASS report, a few winter wheat fields in Central South Dakota have been diagnosed with wheat streak mosaic disease (WSMD) caused by wheat streak mosaic virus (WSMV).
 WSMD that is developing now is most likely the result of infections that occurred in the fall before winter wheat went into dormancy.
 Winter wheat fields that were planted early last fall, due to prevent planting or in areas where hail may have destroyed the wheat previous crop have an increased risk for WSMV.

 WSMV symptoms start as small chlorotic streaks, which expand to form pale interrupted green and yellow stripes.
 The green and yellow patterns form the typical mosaic symptom.
 Depending on the time of infection and the cultivar planted, infected plants may be stunted, heavily yellowed, and have few tillers (Figure 1).

 Symptoms worsen with stress caused by dry and hot weather conditions.
 The extent of yield loss depends on the severity of the symptoms and the proportion of the field with symptoms.
 Sometimes an entire field can be infected while in other instances, a few scattered plants may be symptomatic.